The Vaccine Injury Compensation Program provides for three types of compensation:

 Every claim that is compensated in the VICP provides some degree of pain and suffering.
 However, the circumstances of the case determine whether lost wages or medical expenses are provided.

-The VICP can pay up to $250,000.00 for pain and suffering.
+The The VICP can pay up to $250,000.00 for pain and suffering.
 In cases where the person died of their vaccine injury, the award is set at $250,000.00.
-It is difficult to put a figure on pain and suffering.
-However, it is the only means available to provide some relief to those injured by vaccinations.
-In practice, the amount of pain and suffering will depend on the facts of the case, such as:
+It is difficult to put a monetary value on pain and suffering.
+In practice, the amount of pain and suffering awarded will be based on various factors, including:

 Pain and suffering awards are not taxable.
 In addition, My Vaccine Lawyer retains no portion of the award.
 The award is sent to the petitioner in its entirety.